adonig/openstreetmap-mapboxgl/README.md

 # openstreetmap-mapboxgl

+This project uses the (MapboxGL)[https://github.com/mapbox/mapbox-gl] library with the tile schema of openstreetmap-carto.
+A new style has been composed to suit.

 The goal of this project isn't to be a 1-to-1 replacement for openstreetmap-carto.
 However, this project is aimed at making a style similar to openstreetmap-carto using the same tileschema.
 The focus here is clarity and simplicity without necessarily showing all the attributes that openstreetmap-carto does.

 #### If you have an issue with the openstreetmap-carto branch, please raise it here as to avoid confusing the main OSM2VectorTiles issues page.